-Alternative names: Great White Egret, White Heron, Common Egret
+Alternative names: Great White Egret, White Heron, Common Egret, American Egret

 In winter occurs on the north and east coasts of the Adriatic Sea, in southern Greece and western Turkey, in Tunisia, the Nile Delta and in southern Iraq.
 Increasingly recorded in the Camargue where more than 100 now occur in winter.
 A vagrant to all European countries, north to Britain, (c.200), Ireland and Norway and throughout the Mediterranean and on the Canaries.
 Vagrancy is increasing in most areas as population and range increases.
 Recently recorded for the first time in Iceland.
 Extremely rare on the Azores and presumably these records involve American race egretta which has also been recorded in the British Isles.